trytomakeyouprivate/main/README.md

 All based on the Fedora-issued images, with some custom hardening to further improve security.
-Hardening invariably may reduce usability.
+Hardening invariably may reduce usability, so pin your current installation before re-basing to one of the Solidcore builds.

 #### Builds not yet tested - do not use - come back soon!